 UPDATE FROM JOHN P!: As you’ll see below, building your own welding table is a lot of work!
-But now I’m offering pre-built welding tables at a fraction of the price of what you can even buy as an unassembled kit!
-For example, my 40″ x 80″ welding table comes fully assembled with legs and wheels for less than you can buy competing kits!
+So I’m now offering pre-built welding tables for less than you can even buy an unassembled kit!
+There are multiple sizes available including:

 Today we’ve got an unusual look at a super sweet piece of LOW tech gear that requires a little “how to” knowledge to assemble.
 Namely, a brand new welding table from the guys over at WeldTables.com.
 If you follow my How to Weld video that should be about all you need to know in order to pick up one of these kits and build your own bad ass welding table!

 How to Build a Welding Table – the Video

 - Remember, the most important thing – don’t OVER weld this table.
 There are so many weld points that it doesn’t need more than a small bead in each tab and slot.
 And welding too much will cause movement and warping of your super flat surface.

 - Along the same lines, keep your welds short and cool.
 Move around the table as you weld to let the heat dissipate and try and keep everything even to prevent warping.

 - This table is quite heavy, so be prepared with a buddy, or some sort of tool to help with the lifting.
 Take extra precautions because dropping this thing on yourself could be catastrophic.

 Accessories For Your New Table

 Some tools that work well with this type of surface (not included with table purchase):

 - Inserta Clamp, Ratchet Action, 8-1/2 x 4, StrongHand (UERN5200)